 For example, if the investor’s date of birth is 6 February 1965, it must be reported as 06021965.

 If investor TFN equals 333333333 this field must be completed.
-Although for other individual investors this field is optional, investment bodies that have captured this information are requested to provide it to assist the ATO to correctly identify individual investors.
+For all other individual investors, investment bodies that have captured this information are requested to provide it to assist the ATO to correctly identify investors.

 If only a year of birth has been captured, report the year with the day and month zero filled.
 For example, year of birth 1956 report as 00001956.